 basis.
 Therefore, we strongly suggest that you get your application

 submitted as early in the process as possible.

 What is the minimum TOEFL requirement?

-International applicants must achieve a minimum TOEFL score of 550
+International applicants must achieve a minimum TOEFL score of 97 or

-the internet-based exam for the TOEFL.
-If an applicant received a
+above on the internet-based exam for the TOEFL.
+If an applicant

-degree from an institution where instruction was conducted in
+received a degree from an institution where instruction was

 Is the GRE required?